-Imagine an intelligent robot with social skills that was fun to work with and that could help you acheive tasks more efficently.
+Imagine an intelligent robot with social skills that made it fun to work with.
+A robot that could help you achieve tasks more efficiently.
 Social robots are designed to work closely with people safely and efficiently, and to add value to people's lives by helping, caring, teaching and entertaining.

 Social robots are a disruptive technology, poised to have a profound impact on business, society and the global economy.
-Some critical robotics research challenges are:
+Some of the most pressing critical robotics research challenges are:

 - Automomy: Robots today are closely monitored and supervised by people.
 In the future robots will be more independent able to roam and explore autonomously.

 - Intelligence: Robots today follwo predefined behaviours.
 TO be more useful they needs to develop smarter more flexible behaviours that allow them to adapt to changes.

 - Proactive Behaviours: Robots aren;t very useful if they can only react.
 If they are working with people then they need to anticipate and predict events, and take actions before events happen.